LGBTQ rights in Tamil Nadu: Identity

-Contrastingly, Aravaanis in Tamil Nadu do not typically live in communal Hamams or the mentor-disciple system prevalent among Hijras.
+Contrastingly, transgender people in Tamil Nadu do not typically live in communal Hamams or the mentor-disciple system prevalent among Hijras.
 Instead, many actively strive to integrate into conventional societal norms, living within traditional family setups and seeking regular employment, thereby consciously distancing themselves from the stigmatized traditional Hijra system.
 This separation in identity is further highlighted by interactions with trans women interviewees in Tamil Nadu: Trans women position themselves as belonging to the respectable middle class, in contrast to hijras, who face entrenched stigmatization in society.
 They do this by adopting middle-class markers like education and claims of being 'modern.' ...
 'She's a modern girl; she's educated, she's literate.
 She's called transgender'.

 This independence from the Hijra identity does not mean there are no ties to the broader Hijra community.
-Many Aravaanis and Thirunagais still maintain relationships with Hijra groups but with a separate sense of identity.
+Many transgender women still maintain relationships with Hijra groups but with a separate sense of identity.
 Their effort to forge a distinct identity does not mean they are exempt from societal challenges in Tamil Nadu.
-Many Aravaanis and Thirunagais still face socio-economic marginalization, with the fight for equal citizenship and rights being an ongoing battle that reflects a broader struggle within the transgender community in India.
+Many still face socio-economic marginalization, with the fight for equal citizenship and rights being an ongoing battle that reflects a broader struggle within the transgender community in India.

-However, despite this, the social and legal recognition of thirunambi and Aravaani has seen progress within Tamil Nadu.
-The state has even implemented policies for Aravaani and Thirunambi welfare, which include legal protection and benefits such as the “2008 Tamil Nadu Aravanigal (Transgender) Welfare Board which was formed as the nodal body to address the social protection needs of transgender people."
+However, despite this, the social and legal recognition of transgender people has seen progress within Tamil Nadu.
+The state has even implemented policies for transgender welfare, which include legal protection and benefits such as the “2008 Tamil Nadu [Transgender] Welfare Board which was formed as the nodal body to address the social protection needs of transgender people."
 While there is formal state recognition, the translation of these rights in everyday life is an ongoing battle many transgender people face.